The King of Fighters: Kyo: Reception

+Legacy

 Time Extension praised the game for exploring more of the protagonist's social life, including his family and girlfriend, but did not find the gameplay compelling or unique despite its departure from the originals.
 The site also said only Japanese-speaking players would understand the game, as it was never released in Western regions, and also noticed that some people tried creating Spanish subtitles.

-Gamers' Republic, however, was highly critical of the game, calling the combat dull and recommending it only to those who can read Japanese and are diehard fans of the series.
+Conexion Manga praised the performance of Kunihiko Yasui with "Never Lose My Way" and Masahiro Nonaka's "Pieces" believing they were well executed and hoped that thanks to such works, SNK would ever create an anime based on The King of Fighters especially since SNK experimented with a The King of Fighters animation with the Dreamcast port of The King of Fighters '98 close.

 TheGamer placed it on a list of fighting game spin-offs that are not known by the gamer community due to SNK and Yumekobo never releasing it outside Japan and found the visual novel and RPG elements make the installment "strange and disorienting".
 Kakuyomu found it nostalgic since SNK changed their voice actors since The King of Fighters XIV, and Kyo's and Iori's former voice actors work a lot in the game.
 However, the website criticized the need to charge energy to use not only Desperation Moves but also common special moves.
 Novelist Akihiko Ureshino lamented that the concept of the Ten Sacred Treasures mentioned in the tournament was not explored in the game, which would instead be seen in the spin-offs The King of Fighters EX: Neo Blood and The King of Fighters EX2: Howling Blood as new allies to Kyo's quest to stop the revival of Orochi and its followers.